- Location: New York

 - Complete the Application for Driver License Or Non-Driver ID Card (Form MV-44), which is available for download.

-- Bring proof of identity that adds up to 6 points (NY provides a full list of acceptable ID and points for each).
+- Bring proof of identity (NY provides a full list of acceptable ID and points for each).

 - Pay the applicable fee (see “Fees”below).
 Acceptable payment methods include cash, check, money order, or credit card (Visa, MC, AMEX, Discover).